neondatabase/website/content/docs/guides/auto-suspend-guide.md

 ### Configure the Auto-suspend setting for a new project

 Configuring the _Auto-suspend_ setting for a new project sets the project's default, which is applied to all compute endpoints created from that point forward.
-You can adjust _Auto-suspend_ default or configure the setting for individual compute endpoints later, as necessary.
+You can adjust this _Auto-suspend_ default at any time, or configure the setting for individual compute endpoints later, as necessary.

 To configure the _Auto-suspend_ default setting at project creation time: